Announcing a new course : Kanjira Fundamentals

 Since I began to explore electronic music, around five years ago, it almost feels like I’m living a double life!
 I’ve spent the bulk of my time creating and performing as an acoustic musician, so it surprises me that I’ve gotten so attracted to creating and producing music which is distinctly NON-acoustic!

 I’ve just released my first EP of electronic music under the name, zhorli.
 You can listen to it (and download it if you wish) at the link below.
-You can also find it on Spotify and Apple Music.
+You can also find it on Bandcamp and Apple Music.
 It’s called Loop Street.

 https://zhorli.bandcamp.com/album/loop-street-ep